 The entire time you’re rowing you’re sitting.
 Just like biking, sometimes the seat can be a bit hard on the bum.
 Seat pads provide cushion without impeding movement or infringing on other rower’s space.

 The latter motion in rowing places the calves rather close to the boat.
-This can lead to friction and rubbing and, in turn, sores, blisters and rash.
+This can lead to friction and rubbing.
 Calf protectors are designed to protect against injury and they work better than a cut-off sock.

 Overgrip Rolls/Sculling Grips

 100% of oars used to be made with wood, but today, there are more advanced materials.
 But, that doesn’t mean your hands are any more protected from injuries caused by friction.
 Overgrip rolls are like tape that wraps around the end of the oar for grip, of course, and comfort.
 An alternative to overgrip rolls are sculling grips.
 Instead of wrapping around the oar, they slide on the end.

 The measured, rhythmic motion of rowing isn’t as easy to maintain as you’d think.
 At the stern of the boat sits the coxswain or leader, if you will.
 Rowers don’t face the direction the boat is moving, so in addition to setting and maintaining a solid pace, the coxswain guides the rowers in steering.
 In order to ensure all rowers hear the instructions, a loudspeaker is needed.

 Summer Banks has researched over 5000 weight-loss programs, pills, shakes and diet plans.
 Previously, she managed 15 supplement brands, worked with professionals in the weight loss industry and completed coursework in nutrition at Stanford University.